rarellanoc/messages_choice/README.md

 # messages_choice

 ## About
-Messages of the Game is a ChoiceScript self-help game in development+
+Messages of the Game is a ChoiceScript self-help game in development.
+Ideas from Pickup and self-development cultures.

 ## Acerca de: